panzerdp/dmitripavlutin.com/content/posts/2016-10-12-coding-conventions/index.md

 In the end you probably don't want to communicate like [these guys](https://www.youtube.com/watch?v=jjRsY7pJ18M)!

 *What is your opinion about the code readability and function naming?
-Feel free to write a comment bellow!*
+Feel free to write a comment below!*